MyDrift-user/MyDrift-user/README.md

 - ⚡ Fun fact: ...
 -->

-Hi there 👋, I'm MyDrift, an open source contributor 🛠️.
+I'm MyDrift, an open source contributor 🛠️.
 I'm passionate about building high-quality, user-friendly software 📱🖥️.
 I'm also a big fan of open source software, and I love contributing to projects that make a difference in the world 🌎.